MiddletonCommunityVoice/services-list/content/jobs/universal-credit.md

 ---

 ### Information
-UNIVERSAL CREDIT  advice from government website
+UNIVERSAL CREDIT advice
+DIRECT from the government website